Skip to main content

 • Lower counters, sinks, countertop appliances, and light switches for easier accessibility

-• Remove bathtub; replace them with walk-in showers or walk-in bathtubs
+• Remove bathtub; replace them with walk-in showers or walk-in tubs

 • If tub removal is not within budget, add a bath transfer bench, which makes getting into and out of the tub easier and safer